 It feels like Wisconsin is trying to look like a mitten.
 And we are forever suspicious that they’ll try to steal the U.P. from us.

 33 – Take vitamin D year round.

-The sun is an elusive dame and can’t be relied upon for vitamin D. Get a light therapy lamp and take vitamin D when you get here.
+The sun is an elusive dame and can’t be relied upon for vitamin D. Get a light therapy lamp and take vitamin D daily when you get here.

 34 – Don’t tell us you’re from California.

 Or else we’ll constantly ask you why you left.
 I mean, you willingly left regular sunshine.
 We cannot compute this.

 Living in Michigan is something special made better by the people you know.
 Say hey to the people you meet, introduce yourself to your neighbors, and get involved.
 We’re glad you’re here!

 If you’re serious about moving to Michigan these articles will help you find your spot and plug in.